MdAteeq09/demo/README.md

 # demo
-This is a demo repo for information
+This is a demo repo for information.